-The FCC's four commissioners met for nearly three hours today (Sept.
-15) in Atlanta to hear testimony from four broadcasters and various representatives of other parts of the country's communications industry and infrastructure.
+The FCC's four commissioners met for nearly three hours Sept.
+15 in Atlanta to hear testimony from four broadcasters and various representatives of other parts of the country's communications industry

 The most important message sent by broadcasters to the commissioners was that the ability to receive analog, over-the-air radio and TV signals is vital to this country's safety.

 For radio, that means the ability to keep a signal on the air and beam the news and information people need in order to survive.
 At times, as witnesses made clear, it can come down to having access to fuel for a generator.

 Testimonies regarding TV dealt with the return of analog spectrum in a transition to digital-only, over-the-air transmission.
 Hearst-Argyle Television news VP Fred Young made the statement: "I'm concerned about those who advocate premature return of analog TV spectrum.
 It's vital that everyone is capable of receiving [the information they need during a crisis].
 It's critical to everyone that they have access [to the information, no matter what type of receiver they own]."